saltastro/pyhrs/docs/pyhrs/wavelengthcalibration.rst

 To calibrate a single order, the following steps are carried out:

-1. Curvature due to the optical distortion is removed from the spectra and a square representation of the 2D spectra is created.
-Only integer shifts are applied to the data
+1. A single order is extracted.
+Curvature due to the optical distortion is removed from the spectra and a square representation of the 2D spectra is created.
+For best results, the data is interpolated to create the 2D representation.
-2. A model of the spectrograph is created based on the order, camera, and xpos offset that are supplied.
-A small correction described by a quadratic equation is added to the transformation calculated from the model.
+2. Either the sky or the object fiber is extracted.
+The extraction is carried out by co-adding the rows in the box corresponding to the appropriate fiber.
 3. In each row of the data, peaks are extracted and matched with a line in the atlas of wavelengths that is provided.
 Due to the accuracy of the initial guess, lines are matched to within an angstrom and any line that might be blended is rejected.
-4. Once the first set of peaks and lines are matched up, a new solution is calculated for the given row.
-Then the processes of matching lines and determining a wavelength solution is repeated using this new solution.
-The best result from each line is saved.
-5. Using all of the matched lines from all lines, a 'best' solution is determined.
-Everything but the zeroth order parameter of the fit is fixed to a slowly varying value based on the overall solution to all lines.
-See `~pyhrs.fit_solution` for more details.
-6. Based on the best solution found, the process is repeated for each row but only determing the zeropoint.
-7. Based on the solution found, a wavelength is assigned to each pixel

-All of these steps are carried out by `~pyhrs.wavelength_calibrate_order`.
-In the end, this task returns an `~pyhrs.HRSOrder` object with wavelengths correspond to every pixel where a good solution was found.
-In addition, it also returns the x-position, wavelength, and solution for the initial row.
+4. A model of the spectrograph is created based on the order, camera, and xpos offset that are supplied.
+A small correction described by a quadratic equation is added to the transformation calculated from the model.
+If available, a previous fit to the order is used instead of the model.
+5. In each row of the data, peaks are extracted and matched with a line in the atlas of wavelengths that is provided.
+This is either done manually or automatically using the [specreduce](https://github.com/crawfordsm/specreduce) package.
+6. Once lines have been identified in each of the orders, a 2D solution can be calcuated using all of the order and line information.

 Calibrating an arc
 ------------------

-For full automated calibration of an arc, `~pyhrs.wavelength_calibrate_arc` can be used.
-In this task, it applies `~pyhrs.wavelength_calibrate_order` to each of the orders in the frame.
-It uses `pyhrs.HRSModel` for the first guess but takes the quadratic correction from the solution of the nearest order.
-It starts with the initial order and the first row is also set by the user.
+For manual identification, the script `identify.py` can be used to identify the lines in each arc.
+If you want to repeat this, you can then use `re-identify.py`.
+The script, `arc_solution.py` will produce automatic line identificaiton using an already existing solution.